nihal9ns/react-dev-connector/README.md

 ## App Structure

-/
+    .
--- client : All things frontend
+    ├── client                   # All things frontend.
--- config : Config files for prod and dev env, keys and passport config.
+    ├── config                   # Config files for prod and dev env, keys and passport config.
--- models : MongoDB models for collections.
+    ├── models                   # MongoDB models for collections.
--- routes : Consists of REST routes.
+    ├── routes                   # Consists of REST routes.
--- validation : Validation helper methods.
+    ├── validation               # Validation helper methods.

 ## Installing on local